People_

 Email

 Angela has extensive experience in operating mass spectrometers and HPLC systems.
 Additionally, she is skilled in data analysis for TMT analysis, shotgun proteomics, PMF and PTM analysis.
-She is responsible for much of the contract research conducted at Sydney Mass Spec as well as providing technical support to researchers accessing proteomic workflows at Sydney Mass Spec to ensure effective and efficient collaborative outcomes.
+She is responsible for much of the contract research conducted at Sydney Mass Spec as well as providing technical support to researchers accessing proteomic workflows at Sydney Mass Spectrometry to ensure effective and efficient collaborative outcomes.

 Profile photo of Jacquie Kufner